 You’ve got a yearly amount down for each category, so divide that number by 12.
 That’s how much money you’ll need to put into the account every month to keep up with these expenses.
 If you’re paid biweekly and want to divide it by 26, do that.

 Now go down the list and see how many categories you can fill with the amount of money you’ll be able to afford each month.
 If you don’t like what you’re seeing, be sure your categories are in order.
 Most important items at the top.
-Remember, we’ll be talking about ways to better fund this in January.
 Don’t get discouraged!

 If you prefer a good spreadsheet (Me!
 Like the proud nerd I am.)
 I’ve put one together for you.
 You can access this in Google Sheets (similar to Google Docs).
-Copy this sheet and save it as your own.
+Click the sheet, make a copy, and save it as your own.
 You can move around your own categories.
 Simply put in the amount you can afford monthly.
 Type in your categories and how much each of them cost per year.
 The sheet will take care of the rest of the math.

 Play with it a bit until you’ve filled as many important funds as possible.
 Can you do without anything?
 Can you find a way to increase your monthly amount?

-Building a sinking fund can change your finances for good.
+The sinking fund method can change your finances for good.

-The only sinking feeling you should experience is when your toes are going into the sand.
+The only sinking feeling you should be experiencing is when your toes are going into the sand.

 For more reading, check out How to Get Out of Debt By Breaking Up Your Paycheck.